danyaberezun/KEEPs/README.md

 The current implementation that collects such statements only for variables (as temporal values are not eligible for smart casts) making last three examples ill-typed.
 But since temporal values are outfiltered on the very last stage, we can easily collect these statements for any values.
-As the consequence even the following case becomes well-typed.
+As a consequence, even the following case becomes well-typed.

 ```Kotlin
 fun <T> transform(e: Expr<T>): Expr<T> = TODO()